UofT-DSI/sql/06-instructors/slides/slides_01.md

 - Pass/Fail.
 Do the work, pass the course :)

-- One Assignment: Data Model Design, 40%, due March 23
+- One Assignment: Data Model Design, 40%, due TBD

 - Homework: 48% (8% each), due on Thursdays and Saturdays